angular/angular/aio/content/guide/template-typecheck.md

 * Use the [`$any()` type-cast function](guide/template-syntax#any-type-cast-function) in certain contexts to opt out of type-checking for a part of the expression.
 * You can disable strict checks entirely by setting `strictTemplates: false` in the application's TypeScript configuration file, `tsconfig.json`.
 * You can disable certain type-checking operations individually, while maintaining strictness in other aspects, by setting a _strictness flag_ to `false`.
+* If you want to use `strictTemplates` and `strictNullChecks` together, you can opt out of strict null type checking specifically for input bindings via `strictNullInputTypes`.

 |Strictness flag|Effect|
 |-|-|